OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/administrator/user-management.md

 # Create User

-Here is a video on how to create and manage users for different operations within OpsHub Integration Manager:
+Here is a video on how to create and manage users for different operations within <code class="expression">space.vars.SITENAME</code>:

-> **Note** : All the new users in OpsHub Integration Manager have administrator-level permissions.
+> **Note** : All the new users in <code class="expression">space.vars.SITENAME</code> have administrator-level permissions.
 With the administrator-level permissions, the users will have access to all features.

 {% embed url="https://youtu.be/r8HbL_Kz-rQ" %}